 - If you're a logged-in user, you should log in and look under Requests in the Activity Center.

-- If you're a non-logged-in user, please click on Look up request code under the Quick Links tab on the Revenue Online main page.
+- If you're a non-logged-in user, please click on Review Prior Revenue Online submissions under the Tools tab on the Revenue Online main page.

 If you uploaded from .txt files, that information won't be available online.
 If you need a list of the businesses you submitted, please let us know.

 As a third party, you can file all the iWire submissions through your

 own account if you're a business, or through your client if you're an

 individual.
 If you're uploading a bulk file, you can include multiple